-Trigger and Data Acquisition System
+Trigger and Data Acquisition

-ATLAS is designed to observe up to one billion proton-proton collisions per second, with a combined data volume of more than 60 million megabytes per second.
-However, only a few of these events will contain interesting characteristics that might lead to new discoveries.
-To reduce the flow of data to manageable levels, ATLAS uses a specialised multi-level computing system – the Trigger System - which selects events with distinguishing characteristics that make them interesting for physics analyses.
+The billions of collisions in ATLAS have a combined data volume of more than 60 million megabytes per second – that’s equivalent to 5400 simultaneous streams of 4K video.
+However, only some of these events will contain interesting characteristics that might lead to new discoveries.
+To reduce the flow of data to manageable levels, ATLAS uses a special event selection system – the “trigger” – which picks events with distinguishing characteristics for physics analyses.

 The ATLAS trigger system carries out the selection process in two stages.

 The first-level hardware trigger, constructed with custom-made electronics located on the detector, works on a subset of information from the calorimeters and the Muon Spectrometer.
 The decision to keep the data from an event is made less than 2.5 microseconds after the event occurs.
 During this time the event data is kept in storage buffers.
 If the event is selected it is passed on to the second-level trigger, which can accept up to 100,000 events per second.